CybersecurityMom/responsible-ai-evaluation/README.md

 > **Purpose:**
 > A universal, copy-ready toolkit for evaluating any **AI system**, including hiring platforms, chatbots, recommenders, content filters, or analytics tools.
-> Assess for *Fairness, Transparency, Accountability, Privacy, and Safety* using well-established frameworks — all in plain language.
+> Assess for *Fairness, Transparency, Accountability, Privacy, and Safety* using well-established frameworks; all in plain language.

 ---